statistikZH/covid19monitoring/README.md

 | ------------- |
 |  None at the moment |

-**"Data ok" means**:
+**validated**:

--  Data follows specification of Data structure specification for output
+-  Data follows specification of our output table, inclusion in covid19monitoring is technically possible - the data flow works.
--  Data is validated

-**"Plot ok" means**:
--  Plot is created
+**Published:**

--  Plot is validated
+-  data is included in the daily "official release"

-**"Text ok" means**:
--  Thomas Hofer has created Text

-**"Peter Moser ok" means**:
--  Non sensitive data can be published to public repository

 # Our github procedure